30 Things You Don’t Know About Dunkin’ Donuts

 In 1955, Rosenberg’s brother-in-law, Harry Winokur, broke his partnership with Rosenberg and went on to create his own doughnut company: Mister Donut.
 The company flourished domestically and abroad, most notably in Japan, where it is the largest donut chain in the country.
 You can still find Mister Donut stores in Japan because a Japanese company bought the rights to all Asia-based stores in 1983; however, only one location remains in the U.S. (in Godfrey, Illinois).
 Most Mister Donuts converted into Dunkin’ Donuts after both companies were acquired in 1990 by DD’s former parent company Allied-Lyons.

 Dunkin’ Brands’ (formerly known as Allied Domecq Quick Service Restaurants until 2004) subsidiaries include Dunkin’ Donuts, Baskin-Robbins, and Mister Donut.
-Up until 2007, Dunkin Brands also owned Togo’s, a sandwich chain that still operates in countless locations on the West coast.
+Up until 2007, Dunkin’ Brands also owned Togo’s, a sandwich chain that still operates in locations on the West coast.

-Every year, Dunkin’ Donuts sells about 1.9 billion cups of hot and iced coffee globally, and there are over 15,000 different ways to order your coffee.
+Every year, Dunkin’ Donuts sells about 1.9 billion cups of hot and iced coffee globally, and there are more than 15,000 different ways to order your coffee.
 Yes, 15,000!
-That’s thanks to their wide variety of (for better or worse…) syrups, shots, and sweeteners.
-On that note, you can save 50-60 calories from your coffee by drinking their medium coffee with whole milk instead of cream.
-P.S. – Coffee creamer is actually #9 on our list of 75 Unhealthiest Foods on the Planet!
+That’s thanks to their wide variety of syrups, shots, and sweeteners.

 Hate the taste of burnt coffee?
 So do we.
-And so does Dunkin.
-According to DD, the chain’s coffee is freshly ground, freshly brewed, most importantly, freshly served.
+And so does Dunkin’.
+According to DD, the chain’s coffee is freshly ground, freshly brewed, and most importantly, freshly served.
 “If not used within 18 minutes, Dunkin’ Donuts coffee is discarded and a new carafe is freshly brewed.”

-The brand has quality control testing experts that taste on average 200 cups of coffee a day to ensure the chain’s coffee meets its standards.
+The brand has quality control testing experts who taste on average 200 cups of coffee a day to ensure the chain’s coffee meets its standards.

 Dunkin’ Donuts is considered somewhat of a hot spot in Korea.
 There are nearly 1,000 stores, making it the chain’s largest international market and it’s actually more popular at night than they are by day.
 In Korea, patrons are also allowed to pick donuts themselves off shelves, cups are paper (not Styrofoam), and the most popular drink is a shot of espresso and hot water (called an Americano).
 They also sell salads and along with traditional donuts, like glazed, they have black rice doughnuts, jalapeno sausage pie doughnuts, a rice stick, and bubble tea lattes.

 Dunkin’ Donuts?
-More like Dumpin’ Donuts—but don’t worry, only from their name.
+More like Dumpin’ Donuts.
 In August 2017, Dunkin’ Brands unveiled a new location in Pasadena, California, but it had a major twist: the quick service restaurant was simply dubbed “Dunkin’.”
 The reason for the name change?
-Dunkin’ wants to be known for their coffee.
-They may be the number one donut retailer in the country, with over 100 flavors listed on their site, but they sell 30 cups of joe on average every second and beverages have been their main sell for awhile.
-In 2012, espressos, Dunkacinnos, sweet teas, and their two dozen other drinks accounted for 58% of all sales nationwide.
+Dunkin’ wants to be known as an all-day spot you can go to, not just for your morning cup of coffee.
+They may be the number one donut retailer in the country, with over 100 flavors listed on their site, but they sell 60 cups of joe on average every second, and in 2018, they officially rebranded as just Dunkin’.

 The last one, located in Florida, closed its doors in 2015; but it’s a little-known fact that they even existed!
 Starting in 1962, the chain opened diners in which you could get grilled items, fried fish, grits, hash browns, and sandwiches in a diner setting.
 And donuts and coffee, of course.